Tokoroten recipe, video & what is tokoroten exactly?

 - Now, you'll need to use the tensuki to make the noodles.
 If you don’t have the tool, then you shouldn’t worry, as you can cut the jelly into cubes.

 - To make the sauce, you need to mix the ingredients in a separate bowl.

 - Lastly, serve the noodles and then dip them into the sauce, or just mix the sauce with the noodles.

-This is unique and revitalizing summertime food, which is very healthy and refreshing too.
-Therefore, make sure that you try it out the next time you are in Japan.
+Tokoroken noodles are a unique and revitalizing summertime food, which is very healthy and refreshing too.
+So make sure that you try it out the next time you’re in Japan!

 Joost Nusselder, the founder of Bite My Bun is a content marketer, dad and loves trying out new food with Japanese food at the heart of his passion, and together with his team he's been creating in-depth blog articles since 2016 to help loyal readers with recipes and cooking tips.